gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy shivered,
 thinking about the skeletons in the lab behind them.

-The bot's lenses rotated slowly.
+The bot's lenses rotated slowly once again.
 "This one is sorry.
 It cannot maintain integrity much longer."